-The standard engine was the LX8 Iron Duke 2.5 liter inline 4 cylinder with a Holley two barrel carburetor, making all of 86 bhp.
-Optional was the LD5 110 bhp 3.8 liter V6, also with two barrel carburetor.
-The standard transmission was a four speed manual, with an optional three speed automatic available.
+The standard engine was the LX8 Iron Duke 2.5 liter inline four with a Holley two-barrel carburetor, making all of 86 bhp.
+Optional was the LD5 110 bhp 3.8 liter V6, also with a two-barrel carburetor.
+The standard transmission was a four-speed manual, with an optional three-speed automatic available.

-Mileage with the 4 cylinder and four speed manual was a pretty impressive: 22 city/35 highway by the standards of the day (19/32 by today’s standards).
-Getting decadent by spending $545 for the three speed automatic and the V6 combination took mileage down to 20 city/27 highway.
+Mileage with the inline four and four-speed manual was a pretty impressive: 22 city/35 highway by the standards of the day (19/32 by today’s standards).
+Getting decadent by spending $545 for the three-speed automatic and the V6 combination took mileage down to 20 city/27 highway.

 Moving up to the sport coupe ($4,885) or the sport hatch ($4,996) added body color mirrors, “custom” vinyl bucket seats, and various moldings, but was still fairly austere.
 Luxury trim ($195) added cloth seats along with snazzier carpeting and door trim.

 Available only with the sport hatch, the rare (only 1% of production) and expensive ($674, or about $1,900 in today’s dollars) Formula Package added a front air dam and rear spoiler, along with blacked-out grille, rally wheels with trim rings, and white lettered tires.
 It wasn’t all bark and no bite: the Rally Handling Package was included, with larger front and rear stabilizer bars.
 Inside, a tachometer and other rally gauges were included.